Just a Little Old: Harry and Megan take on the media and the monarchy

 Any thought that Harry and Megan were being too hard on the British tabloids was quashed the very day after the two-part series ended.
 In an article in the Sun, Jeremy Clarkson, wrote that he was “dreaming of the day when she (Megan) is made to parade naked through the streets of every town in Britain while the crowd’s chant ‘Shame!’
 And throw lumps of excrement at her.”

-David Treadwell, a Brunswick writer, welcomes commentary and suggestions for future “Just a Little Old” columns. [email protected]
+David Treadwell, a Brunswick writer, welcomes commentary and suggestions for future “Just a Little Old” columns at [email protected]

 Comments are not available on this story.